Sharan Pasricha: Career

 In 2015, Pasricha led the acquisition of the Gleneagles Hotel in Perthshire which was owned by drinks company Diageo.
 Since 2016, the hotel has undergone over 12 major renovation projects including The Century Bar; The American Bar; The Birnam Brasserie; Dormy Restaurant and Auchterarder 70; Ochil House; Bob & Cloche; and Little Glen & The Den.
 The refurbishment programme has been attributed to a jump in revenues and operating profits to more than £1 million per week during 2018.
 Gleneagles has won a number of awards.
 Pasricha has expanded the brand with the opening of Gleneagles Townhouse.
 It is the brand’s first opening in nearly 100 years and launched in Edinburgh, comprising a hotel, restaurants, bars and member’s club.
 It was named “Best Hotel” by the GQ Food & Drinks Awards 2023.

-Pasricha has founded several new brands, including a coworking brand Working From_, a community workspace in 2019, as well as Maison Estelle, the private members club in Mayfair, London and the country club and hotel Estelle Manor.
+Pasricha has founded several new brands, including a coworking brand Working From_, a community workspace in 2019, as well as Maison Estelle, the private members club in Mayfair, London and in 2018 acquired Eynsham Hall, reopening the property in spring 2023 as Estelle Manor.

 Pasricha occasionally speaks at entrepreneurial and hospitality industry conferences.

 In 2020 it was announced that Pasricha created a joint venture with Europe’s largest hotel company Accor.
 The merger completed in October 2021.
 The new entity operates under the Ennismore name and is two-thirds owned by Accor and a third by Pasricha.
 In 2022, Ennismore was valued at more than €2 billion when Accor sold over 10% of its stake in Ennismore to a Qatari consortium.
 He became co-CEO of the company, alongside the chief development officer at Accor, Gaurav Bhushan.

+In 2026, it was announced that Pasricha would be stepping down from his role as co-CEO alongside Gaurav Bhushan, with Bhushan serving as sole CEO and Pasricha retaining a Chairman role.